-Congratulations on joining thousands of others around the world who enjoy the comfort and convenience of ACUVUE[®] and SUREVUE[®] Brand Contact Lenses from Johnson & Johnson Vision Care, the world's leading contact lens manufacturer.
+Congratulations on joining thousands of others around the world who enjoy the comfort and convenience of ACUVUE® Brand Contact Lenses from Johnson & Johnson Vision Care, the world's leading contact lens manufacturer.

-ACUVUE and SUREVUE Brand Contact Lenses are soft, thin and flexible.
+ACUVUE\ Brand Contact Lenses are soft, thin and flexible.
 This makes them comfortable right from the start and allows oxygen to pass to your eyes helping them to stay refreshed and healthy.
-They also have UV-blocking to help provide protection against transmission of harmful UV radiation to the eye.
+They also have UV-blocking to help provide protection against transmission of harmful UV radiation to the eve.

-It took a breakthrough in manufacturing technology to create a lens of the quality of ACUVUE[®] and SUREVUE[®] Brand Contact Lenses yet of low enough cost to be able to replace lenses regularly.
+It took a breakthrough in manufacturing technology to create a lens of the quality of ACUVUE\ Brand Contact Lenses yet of low enough cost to be able to replace lenses daily.

-As with any contact lens, ACUVUE and SUREVUE Brand Contact Lenses are medical devices.
-The ongoing support of your Eye Care Professional for regular eye checks is essential to the long-term protection of your health and vision.
+As with any contact lens, ACUVUE\ Brand Contact Lenses are medical devices.
+The ongoing support of your Eye Care Professional for regular eye checks is essential to the long term protection of your health and vision.
+When used as Daily Disposables, there is no need to use cleaning and disinfection solutions.